-Most industry members remark that it is hardly possible to deal with some specific issues due to confidentiality of data or information issues and for that reason sometimes some interesting debates which might happen at the LDAC are not being proposed because persistent mistrust of some members on certain topics despite its relevance (e.g. measures related to

-FAD management hampering the discussion of ICCAT recommendations on tropical tunas).
+Most industry members remark that it is hardly possible to deal with some specific issues due to confidentiality of data or information issues and for that reason sometimes some interesting debates which might happen at the LDAC are not being proposed because persistent mistrust of some members despite its relevance (e.g. ICCAT recommendations on tropical tunas).

-Therefore it would be advisable to invest on a more professional facilitation process in order to guarantee that all members' opinions are duly conveyed and taken into account (see recommendation 2, page 26).
+Therefore it would be advisable to invest on a more professional facilitation process in order to guaranty everybody's opinion is being taken into account (see recommendation 2, page 19.